Luis Robert Player Props: White Sox vs. Braves

 Luis Robert At The Plate

-- Robert leads Chicago in slugging percentage (.564) and total hits (92) this season.
+- Robert has 93 hits to go with a slugging percentage of .564, both of which lead Chicago hitters this season.

-- Among the qualified hitters in MLB, his batting average ranks 49th, his on-base percentage ranks 84th, and he is sixth in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 51st, his on-base percentage ranks 83rd, and he is sixth in the league in slugging.

-- In 36.7% of his games this season, Robert has had at least one RBI.
-He's picked up more than one in 13.3% and driven in three or more of his team's runs in four contests.
+- In 37.4% of his games this season, Robert has tallied at least one RBI.
+In 13 of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.